 The rest of this paper is organized as follows.
-Preliminary material is in Section 2, related works in Section 3, the algorithm in Section 4, extensions for SMT(LIA) formulas in Section 5, analysis in Section 6, experimental results in Section 7, and finally, concluding remarks in Section 8.
+Preliminary material is in Section 2, related works in Section 3, the algorithm in Section 4, analysis in Section 5, experimental results in Section 6, and finally, concluding remarks in Section 7.